What is Design?

 As we’ve seen, design plays a huge role in helping marketers communicate messages to their audience.
 But if you’re still not convinced, here are some more reasons to show how good design can make a huge difference in helping your business succeed:

 Consider your visual identity to be your brand’s calling card.
 Are you high-end or approachable?
 Do you stand for comfort or luxury?
 Once you’re able to communicate your core values, you’re able to establish trust with your consumers, which in turn, drives their buying decision.
 From Nike’s swoosh to McDonald’s golden arches, all successful brands use design to construct their brand identity and positioning in the market.
 But this is not the time to be lazy- low quality design can be the downfall of many a company, so treat your identity like the valuable asset it is.

 Let’s not pretend that creating a recognizable identity is easy.
 There’s a lot of noise and competition, so the only way to really distinguish yourself, and your brand, is through impactful design.
 Now, that doesn’t mean that you trot out a tired design from the 80’s just because it worked then.
-Design trends are constantly evolving and a good designer knows that.
+Design and marketing trends are constantly evolving and a good designer knows that.
 Take the time to figure out what your audience is responding to best- are they into the more sleek, minimal look, or do they prefer something that’s more loud and colourful?
 In this case, it’s best to let good design do the work for you.